 Varieties of Worcestershire Sauce

-Different recipes cater to various dietary and taste preferences.
+Different recipes cater to dietary and taste preferences.
+For a fuller breakdown, see the main Worcestershire sauce varieties guide.

 - Classic – Anchovy-based, fermented.